 FOOD PHOTOGRAPHY NOW

-Some of you may remember the surge of food photographers that came onto the Instagram scene in 2018.
-These days it seems almost everyone is a food photographer or food blogger.
-Interestingly for me, I didn’t feel comfortable giving myself that title, until I was legit in a place where I knew I could live up to it and deliver.
-I think that is the genuine difference between people who are who are photographers out of passion.
+These days it seems almost everyone is a food photographer or food blogger but I personally didn’t feel comfortable giving myself that title, until I was legit in a place where I knew I could live up to it and deliver.
+I think that is the genuine difference between people who are photographers out of passion.

+Passion and creativity is the foundation of my work as a food photographer.
 Reflecting back, I realize more and more how my work is a testament to the value of food photography.
 It has been a slow climb, but beautiful imagery is still highly sought after and I don’t foresee that changing anytime soon.
-But each photographers journey is different.
-Honestly you don’t need to have the same experience or gear as me to be a successful food photographer.
-You also don’t need thousands of followers on social media.
-There are so many newer food bloggers/photographers that are killing it, which is amazing to see and a reminder that hard work pays off!

 Now as we enter this new era where videography is king on social media, not much will be changing here.
 Photography is still at the forefront and I will continue to use this space to keep learning and putting out work from the heart, using my early influences and experience as the driving force behind my vision.